SirKhyric/SirKhyric/README.md

 - I graduated college in 2020 with a BSBA in Marketing.
 - I've done a little coding a couple of years ago and now I'm focusing on sharpening that skill.

+**What I'm Currently Learning

+- How to use Git and GitHub
+- Web Development
+- Advanced HTML and CSS

 <!---
 SirKhyric/SirKhyric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.